 -- match report USA v Liechtenstein, Daily Prophet, 8 June 2014 (Pm)

-Darius Smackhammer played Seeker for the United States National Team at the 2014 Quidditch World Cup.
+Darius Smackhammer played Seeker for the United States National Team at the Quidditch World Cup tournament in 2014.

-A close-fought match against Jamaica ended when the opposing Keeper collapsed and fell from her broom, just as Smackhammer was racing their Seeker to the Snitch.
-The United States then won against Liechtenstein by 450 points to 290, after his spectacular Snitch capture (Pm).
+A controversial but close-fought match against Jamaica ended when the opposing Keeper collapsed and fell from her broom, just as Smackhammer was racing their Seeker to the Snitch.
+The United States then won their quarter-final against Liechtenstein by 450 points to 290, after his spectacular Snitch capture (Pm).

 The team lost in the semi-finals to Brazil, at the end of a two-day match.
 Smackhammer was prevented from earlier catching the Snitch by two precision-hit Bludgers from the Brazilian Beaters.
 He then lost a thrilling break-neck race for the Snitch against Brazilian Seeker Tony Silva (Pm).

-The Americans last match of the tournament was the playoff for third place, which they lost by 330 points to 120 to the Japanese National Team.
-Japan's Seeker caught the Snitch while Smackhammer was caught in a broom-lock with his own Beater, Lucas Picquery.
+The American team’s last match of the tournament was the Play-off for third place, which they lost by 330 points to 120 to the Japanese National Team.
+Japan’s Seeker caught the Snitch while Smackhammer was caught in a broom-lock with his own Beater, Lucas Picquery.
 The subsequent fourth place overall finish was a still considered to be good result (Pm).

 Other canon notes and references